PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 Still in dev, will add a doc later!
-I was able to deploy if you want to have a look, but there's still some bugs/issues to fix.
+I was able to deploy if you want to have a look, but there's still some small issues to fix.

 This repository is a fork from [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) with internationalization.